Here are some of the resources available to Mountaineers:

 Career Exploration

-The Center staff offer one-to-one career counseling for all of our students.
+The Center staff offer one-to-one career coaching for all of our students.
 Students are free to discuss all of their ideas and concerns.
 Common topics include career exploration, job search strategies, and tips for interviewing.

-Résumé, cover letter, and writing sample workshops
+Resume, cover letter, and writing sample workshops

-Résumé and cover letter reviews
+Personalized resume and cover letter review

 Mock interviews

 Legal interviews are intimidating, even for students coming from previous professional careers.
 The Center offers practice interviews and ample feedback to help our students shine.
 Mock interviews can be scheduled in traditional formats, or with situational and behavioral questions.
-We even have interview rooms dedicated to web interviewing.
-We are here to help!

 On-Campus interviews